Harpreet-trnre/ai-ml-harpreet/README.md

 3) Regulatory and Ethical Frameworks:
 a) Regulation Landscape: Provide an overview of global regulatory perspectives on machine learning applications, focusing on data data protection and privacy laws.
-b) Ethical Considerations: Highlight ethical dilemmmas and ongoing debates about the accountability of machine learning systems, such as biases in facial recognition technologies.
+b) Ethical Considerations: Highlight ethical dilemmas and ongoing debates about the accountability of machine learning systems, such as biases in facial recognition technologies.

 4) Interactive Elements:
 a) Polls and Surveys: Engage your readers with interactive polls about their experiences and expectations with machine learning in their fields.